-I specialise in helping individuals, couples and families (including LGBTQ) find more satisfying ways of living, together or apart.
-Perhaps you feel that your personal relationships are less than you would like them to be, feel disconnected from your partner or family, do not communicate like you used to or feel trapped in a relationship and want something to change?
-Therapy can help you clarify our thoughts and make changes where and when you need to.
+I specialise in helping individuals, couples and families (including LGBTQ) find more satisfying ways of living life whatever your current difficulties may be.
+Perhaps you feel that your relationship is less than you expect or want but don’t know how to change things.
+You May feel disconnected from your partner or family, do not communicate like you used to or feel trapped in a relationship and want something to change?
+Therapy can help you clarify your thoughts and make changes where and when you need to.

-When we struggle with our personal relationships other aspects of our lives are affected and we can feel stuck, physically ill and depressed.
-When our mind is in turmoil our bodies often react to let us know something is wrong.
-Therapy can help you to gain clarity of thought and make changes that will improve your sense of well being, your general health and your happiness.
+When we struggle with our personal relationships other aspects of our lives are affected and we can feel stressed and stuck, physically ill, anxious and depressed.
+When our mind is in turmoil our body often reacts to let us know something is wrong.
+Therapy can help you gain clarity of thought and make changes that will improve your sense of well being, your general health and your happiness.

 Whether you are feeling desperate, anxious or just need to gather your thoughts, I will provide you with a confidential, non judgemental space to explore ways to improve your relationships, your quality of life and enhance your physical and mental well being.

 I have years of experiences helping individuals, couples and family members through difficulties in their lives.
 We all have the right to be heard regardless of our differences so, irrespective of your age, sexuality, gender, culture or religion, I will give you the time and space to really look at your life and explore how you can improve your health and well being.
 Many people have changed their lives through therapy so whatever your particular problem contact me, make an appointment and together we will find a way through.

 - Communication breakdown in relationships

 - Separation and Divorce

 - Life stage changes - for example: retirement/redundancy/mid-life crisis/child birth and parenting